Odizinne/Boxy/README.md

 ## Usage

-Wait for boxy to connect.
+Follow the setup instructions and wait for boxy to connect.

 Select server / channel where boxy should join, paste url or type search to textinput and press enter.
+Double click on the song once fetched has finished to start playing.
+Songs are automatically cached to avoid having to redownload each time.
+Go easy with the play / pause and the timeline, discord does not seems to like it (it will create lag).